-The Region of Halton’s Official Plan was recently approved and has new policies in place regarding agriculture, natural heritage and mineral aggregate resources.
-The Town is required by law to update our Official Plan and Zoning to conform to the Regional Official Plan.
+The Town is required by law to update our Official Plan and Zoning to conform to Regional Policies.

 Mapping - Does this Study Affect Me?